apideck-libraries/portman/examples/testsuite-assign-overwrite/readme.md

   stripResponseExamples: true
   variableCasing: snakeCase
 assignVariables:
+  # After creating a new object, save it's ID in a postman env. var
   - openApiOperation: POST::*
     collectionVariables:
       - responseBodyProp: data.id
         name: "<tag>Id"
 overwrites:
+  # Set the ID of the object to fetch based on the ID from the previous POST
   - openApiOperation: "*::/crm/*/{id}"
     excludeForOperations:
       - POST::*